 - There are many causes that I am passionate about and want to bring awareness to, and I hope to continue to break down stigmas and barriers.

 - I am a SAHM and wife to a brilliant welder.

 I am passionate about everything that I am, because I struggled with myself for the majority of my life.
-I know I probably won’t find another blind mom with the same backstory, but I know individuals with disabilities who need a voice.
-I know people who’ve struggled with body image and self-love but feel too ashamed to talk about it openly.
-I know many parents.
+Honestly, I know I probably won’t find another blind mom with the same backstory, but I know individuals with disabilities who need a voice.
+I know people who’ve struggled with body image and self-love but feel too ashamed to talk about it openly, and I know many parents.
 The thing is, I want to have a blog where there is a little bit of something for everyone.

 I understand that someone can and probably will get a bit confused by my many topics at first, but there’s rhyme and reason at Housewife Hustle.

 I started, first and foremost, as a mom blogger.
 It was intimidating, and I even wrote a post called Millions of Mom Blogs, because I felt like I was just one fish in a giant pond.
 I love being a mother so much, and writing about it is amazing.
 I wanted more though, because there’s more to me.